fasrc/User_Codes/Languages/C/README.md

 ### Example batch-job submission script:

-In this example, we will use the GNU compiler with the same version used at the time of compilation to run the executable and execute the production run.
+In this example, we will use the same GNU compiler version used at the time of compilation for launching our production run.

 ```bash